winstonyang117/NewDot/README.md

   sudo raspi-config
 ```

 Now, /dev/ttyS0 should appear.
+Then, **delete the stuff like "console=serial0, 115200", and reboot.**

 Test this command and you should see the data in the displayed Grafana URL by the code:
 ```
 sudo python3 serialClient_final.py /dev/ttyS0
 ```

 **Step 3: Setup the NewDot service**